LAFLAMIE1024/Dissertation/README.md

   - [**Comparison of Performance of Data Imputation Methods for Numeric Dataset**](https://www.tandfonline.com/doi/full/10.1080/08839514.2019.1637138)

-  we comprehensively compare seven data imputation methods namely   mean imputation, median imputation, kNN imputation, predictive mean matching, Bayesian Linear Regression (norm), Linear Regression, non-Bayesian (norm.nob), and      random sample.
+  we comprehensively compare seven data imputation methods:

+  - mean imputation
+  - median imputation
+  - kNN imputation
+  - predictive mean matching
+  - Bayesian Linear Regression (norm)
+  - Linear Regression
+  - non-Bayesian (norm.nob)
+  - random sample

   We have used five different numeric datasets obtained from UCI machine learning repository for analyzing and comparing performance of the data imputation methods.
-Performance of the data imputation methods is assessed using Normalized Root Mean Square Error (RMSE) method.
+Performance of the data imputation methods is assessed using **Normalized Root Mean Square Error (RMSE)** method.
 The results of analysis show that kNN imputation method outperforms the other methods.

   It has also been found that performance of the data imputation method is independent of the dataset and percentage of missing values in the dataset.

   ...

-  Appropriately dealing with missing values is important and challenging task because it requires i) careful examination of all instances of data to identify **pattern of missingness in the data (Missing at random, Missing not at random, completely random missing)** and ii) clear understanding of different imputation techniques.
+  Appropriately dealing with missing values is important and challenging task because it requires i) careful examination of all instances of data to identify **pattern of missingness in the data (Missing at random, Missing not at random, missing completely at random )** and ii) clear understanding of different imputation techniques.

   - [**Missing traffic data: comparison of imputation methods**](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/iet-its.2013.0052)

-  Generally, these missing data imputation methods can be categorised into three kinds: prediction methods, interpolation methods and statistical learning methods.
+  Generally, these missing data imputation methods can be categorised into three kinds:

+  - prediction methods
+  - interpolation methods
+  - statistical learning methods.

   To assess their performance, these methods are compared from different aspects in this paper, including *reconstruction errors*, *statistical behaviours* and *running speeds*.